• Skip to primary navigation

 How to serve

-Once they come out of the air fryer, you can slit the potato and pinch and push both sides to open the potato.
+Once they come out of the air fryer, you can slit the potato, pinch, and push both sides to open it.
 We like to top our potato with a dollop of sour cream or a pat of butter.

 Baked potatoes are great with a lean protein like oven baked chicken or air fryer pork chops.
 Want something a little more fancy?
 Try our air fryer bacon wrapped filet mignon.